vatesfr/xen-orchestra/docs/docs/xo5/backups.md

 - **Tags**: only VMs carrying at least one of the selected tags, with an optional list of excluded tags

 :::tip
 XO pre-fills the excluded tags with `Continuous Replication`, `Disaster Recovery` and the XO proxy tag, so a smart backup job doesn't back up the replicas created by your own replication jobs.
+Those two tag values kept the former names of the incremental and full replication modes, and XO still writes them as such on the replicas.
 VMs tagged `xo:no-bak` are always excluded, whatever the job configuration.
 :::

 Remember the prod VMs?
 I added a tag "prod" to each of them: